 - Line a baking sheet with foil, parchment paper, or a silicone baking mat, and place the salmon filets on the baking sheet.

-- Spoon the pesto evenly over all the salmon filets.
+- Pat dry the tops of the salmon with a paper towel, then spoon the pesto evenly over all the salmon filets.

 - Gently press the panko crumbs on top of each of the pesto covered salmon filets.
 I like to spray the tops of mine with cooking spray but you don't have to.

 - Bake at 400 degrees for 12-14 minutes.
-Timing will depend on how thick your filets are.
+Timing will depend on how thick your filets are so check them at the 12 minute mark.

 Notes